4 Google Docs Retrospective Templates

 Better alternatives to Docs for agile retrospectives

-Since retrospectives are now used by hundreds of thousands of teams around the world, there are now good tools to do just that.
-One of these tools is our own "Echometer".
+Since retrospectives are now used by hundreds of thousands of teams worldwide, there are now good tools to serve exactly this purpose.
+One of these tools is our own “Echometer”.

 In it you can test more than 50+ templates for free and without registration: